Moving to Ireland from the EU 2026: No Visa, Step-by-Step

 Employment rights

-Same employment rights as Irish citizens:
+Same employment rights as Irish citizens (see Workplace Relations Commission):

 Finding work